blockchainsllc/in3-docs/docs/api-cmd.rst

 -pk            The private key as raw keystore file.
 -pwd           Password to unlock the key.
 -to            The target address of the call.
+-st, -sigtype  the type of the signature data : ``eth_sign`` (use the prefix and hash it), ``raw`` (hash the raw data), ``hash`` (use the already hashed data).
+Default: raw
+-port          specifies the port to run incubed as a server.
+Opening port 8545 may replace a local parity or geth client.
 -d, -data      The data for a transaction.

                This can be a file path, a 0x-hexvalue, or ``-`` to read it from standard input.
 If a method signature is given with the data, they will be combined and used as constructor arguments when deploying.

 -gas           The gas limit to use when sending transactions (default: 100000).
 -value         The value to send when conducting a transaction.
 Can be a hex value or a float/integer with the suffix ``eth`` or ``wei`` like ``1.8eth`` (default: 0).